Variational Umbrella Seeding for Calculating Nucleation Barriers: Method

 \subsection{Variational aCNT fit of the nucleation barrier}

-A nucleation barrier is usually constructed from a sequence of biased simulations by `stitching' together many overlapping free-energy profiles.
+A nucleation barrier is usually constructed from a sequence of biased simulations by `stitching' together many overlapping free-energy \replace{profiles}{segments}.
 Common approaches for this task include the Multistate Bennett Acceptance Ratio (MBAR) method or the Weighted Histogram Analysis Method (WHAM).
-In order to take advantage of the aCNT, \Cref{eq:acnt}, we adopt a different approach to process the simulation data.
-We employ a maximum-likelihood approach to fit the parameters $g_1$ and $g_2$, and use a separate unbiased simulation to fit $g_0$.
+In order to take advantage of the aCNT, \replace{\Cref{eq:acnt},}{} we adopt a different approach to process the simulation data. \replace{}{The key idea is to fit the parameters $g_0,g_1,g_2$ in \Cref{eq:acnt} directly from simulation data.
+The height of the barrier can then be determined by extracting the maximum from the resulting aCNT fit.
+To perform this fit, we require a scheme that does not rely on overlapping free-energy segments and can estimate parameters based on an assumption for the functional form of the free-energy profile.} \replace{}{In this regard, we drew inspiration from the Variational Free-Energy Profile (VFEP) \cite{lee2013new} method proposed within the context of biomolecular reactions.
+However, rather than employing a generic spline interpolation function, we take advantage of the aCNT Equation (8) to improve the efficiency of the method.} \replace{W}{In essence, w}e employ a maximum-likelihood approach to fit the parameters $g_1$ and $g_2$, while employing a separate unbiased simulation to fit $g_0$.

 To illustrate the maximum-likelihood approach, we first compute the likelihood of a series of measurements, under the assumption that the aCNT \Cref{eq:acnt} holds for certain values of the parameters $g_i$.
 In this case, the nucleation barrier and the external bias potential $U_{\mathrm{ext}}$ generate a probability distribution $p(n)$ for the nucleus size, given by